-G. In a civil action under this section, if the court finds that a unfair practice occurred, the court may grant such relief as is available for violations of the Washington state Law Against Discrimination, chapter 49.60 RCW.

-H. Upon timely application, the prosecuting attorney may intervene in the civil action if the prosecuting attorney determines that the case is of general public importance.

-I. This section is intended to provide private judicial remedies for violations of this chapter that are as expansive as the powers granted by the Constitution and laws of the state of Washington.
+- G. In a civil action under this section, if the court finds that a unfair practice occurred, the court may grant such relief as is available for violations of the Washington state Law Against Discrimination, chapter 49.60 RCW. - H. Upon timely application, the prosecuting attorney may intervene in the civil action if the prosecuting attorney determines that the case is of general public importance. - I. This section is intended to provide private judicial remedies for violations of this chapter that are as expansive as the powers granted by the Constitution and laws of the state of Washington.

-SECTION 35.
-Ordinance 7439, Section 9, as amended, and K.C.C.
+SECTION 21.
+Ordinance 7430, Section 9, as amended, and K.C.C.
 12.18.090 are hereby amended to read as follows:

-The ((office of)) human and civil rights commission may implement such forms, administrative processes and operational procedures as are necessary to comply with this chapter.
+The office of ((eivil rights)) equity and racial and social justice may implement such forms, administrative processes and operational procedures as are necessary to comply with this chapter.
 The forms, processes and procedures shall be adopted in compliance with K.C.C. chapter 2.98.

-SECTION 36.
+SECTION 22.
 Ordinance 13263, Section 52, as amended, and K.C.C.
 12.18.097 are hereby amended to read as follows:

-A. If a complaint filed under this chapter, ((office of)) human and civil rights commission shall initiate an investigation under this chapter.

-B. If the ((office of)) human and civil rights commission determines that a violation of this chapter or any rules and regulations adopted under this chapter occurred, the ((office of)) human and civil rights commission shall issue an order in accordance with this chapter.
+- A. If a complaint is filed under this chapter, the office of ((eivil rights)) equity and racial and social justice shall initiate an investigation under this chapter. - B. If the office of ((eivil rights)) equity and racial and social justice determines that a violation of this chapter or any rules and regulations adopted under this chapter occurred, the office of ((eivil rights)) equity and racial and social justice shall issue an order in accordance with this chapter.
 For the enforcement of this chapter, if a conflict exists between this chapter and K.C.C.
 Title 23, this chapter controls over K.C.C.
 Title 23.

-SECTION 37.
-Ordinance 5280, Section 2, as amended, K.C.C.
+SECTION 23.
+Ordinance 5280, Section 2, as amended, and K.C.C.
 12.20.020 are hereby amended to read as follows: